 A unit of measurement for electrical energy, equivalent to the power of one kilowatt operating for one hour.
 A bill from your current supplier will show your usage in kWh.
-To calculate your annual consumption, multiply the figure by 12 if you are billed monthly, or by 4 if you are billed quarterly.
+To calculate your annual consumption, multiply the figure by 12 if you’re billed monthly, or by four if you’re billed quarterly.

 A unit of measurement for apparent power, equal to one thousand volt-amperes.
-To work out your peak energy usage in kVa you will need to phone your energy distribution company.
+To work out your peak energy usage in kVa, you’ll need to phone your energy distribution company.

 The Kyoto Protocol is an agreement made under the United Nations Framework Convention on Climate Change (UNFCCC).
 The Protocol is the result of negotiations in Kyoto, Japan, in 1997.
 It sets binding greenhouse gas emissions targets for countries that have signed and ratified the agreement (such as the UK).

-Gas that is generated from the decomposition of organic material at landfill disposal sites.
+Gas that’s generated from the decomposition of organic material at landfill disposal sites.

-The lowest rank of coal used almost exclusively as fuel for power generation.
+The lowest quality of coal, used almost exclusively as fuel for power generation.
 Also known as brown coal.

-Natural gas that has been liquefied by reducing temperature or increasing pressure.
-Its liquefied state means it takes up less space and makes storage and transportation easier.
+Natural gas that’s been liquefied by reducing temperature or increasing pressure.
+Its liquefied state means it takes up less space and can be stored and transported more easily.

 A natural hydrocarbon fuel largely made up of propane and butane.
 A gas at atmospheric pressure, it is liquefied by reducing temperature or increasing pressure.
-Its liquefied state means it takes up less space and makes storage and transportation easier.
+Its liquefied state means it takes up less space and can be stored and transported more easily.